 Having spent two nights in Clarksville we then travelled a little over an hour ride to Bowling Green, KY.
 Did you know that Duncan Hines was from Bowling Green?
 And today, there is a relative of Duncan Hines at the Convention Visitor Bureau who shares his name.
 He was very helpful finding some very interesting things to do while in town.

 We went to the museum at Western Kentucky University and saw the history of the area, as well as a display on the original Duncan Hines.
-After that we were off to a local farm where we had lunch, as well as ice cream, and a hay ride over to the barn to see a newly born calf and a pregnant cow.
+After that, we were off to a local farm where we had lunch, as well as ice cream.
+Then we took a hay ride over to the barn to see a newly born calf and a pregnant cow.
 Many of the things we saw on the farm brought back memories for some of my travelers who grew up in rural areas.
-And, of course, a tour of the Corvette Museum was included (but no time for the GM Assmbly plant).
+And, of course, a tour of the Corvette Museum was included (but no time for the GM Assembly plant).

 Kentucky has many caves.
 The most famous, Mammoth, is a National Park and not too far from Bowling Green.
 However, there is a cave in Bowling Green which is also interesting.
 It is called the Lost River Cave.
 There is evidence of human habitation at this cave for over 10,000 years, something we don’t often associate with the U.S.

 There is a lot of recent history also associated with the cave.
-Both sides used it as a campsite during the Civil War, and it was a hiding place for the outlaw Jesse James (supposedly Jesse himself brought a local doctor to the cave to tend to one of his men who had been shot during a holdup).
+Both sides used it as a campsite during the Civil War.
+It was a hiding place for the outlaw Jesse James.
+Supposedly, Jesse himself brought a local doctor to the cave to tend to one of his men who had been shot during a holdup.
 In the 1930s it was a popular nightclub (& what a great place considering prohibition).

 Today there is a 45 minute underground boat tour of the cave, that has a constant year round temperature of 56–can’t get much better considering the hot & humid temps in the summer in KY.
 And you only have to duck down once when you enter the mouth of the cave on your under world boat ride.

-You never know what you’ll encounter or who you will meet on a Mystery Tour, but I can tell you from experience, there is some type of adventure at every turn.
+You never know what you’ll encounter or who you will meet on a Mystery Tour.
+I can tell you from experience, there is some type of adventure at every turn.
 If this sounds interesting to you, check out one of your local tour companies.